OliverCi/freeplane2md/README.md

 Furthermore, Freeplane can this way be used as a more visual tool to create Markdown in the first place, e.g. when brainstorming with many people.

 There are already different scripts and plugins exporting or converting towards Markdown.
-Though, these are so far limited, as they mainly export all nodes as headers and also do not handle many Freeplane features, such as links and icons (e.g. <https://github.com/memoryblade/mm2md/blob/master/mm2md.py>, <https://github.com/gelso/freeplane2markdown>)
+However, these are so far very limited, as they mainly export all nodes as headers and also do not handle many Freeplane features, such as links and icons (e.g. <https://github.com/memoryblade/mm2md/blob/master/mm2md.py>, <https://github.com/gelso/freeplane2markdown>)

 ## Features